bjlkeng/bjlkeng.github.io/source/posts/the-calculus-of-variations.rst

 * "Advanced Variational Methods In Mechanics", `Chapter 1: Variational Calculus Overview <http://www.colorado.edu/engineering/CAS/courses.d/AVMM.d/AVMM.Ch01.d/AVMM.Ch01.pdf>`_, University of Colorado at Boulder
 * `Variational Problems <http://www.vgu.edu.vn/fileadmin/pictures/studies/master/compeng/study_subjects/modules/math/notes/chapter-06.pdf>`_, Vietnamese-German University.

 ..
 [1] As you have probably guessed, this is the primary reason I'm interested in this area of mathematics.
-A lot of popular ML/statistics techniques have the word "variational", which they get becasue they are somehow related to variational calculus.
+A lot of popular ML/statistics techniques have the word "variational", which they get because they are somehow related to variational calculus.